Massive camera hack exposes the growing reach and intimacy of American surveillance

 The breach, which was first reported by Bloomberg News, highlighted a central vulnerability undermining the modern Web: As more companies race to amass vast stores of sensitive data, they are also becoming more fruitful targets for attack and making it that much easier for thousands of unaware people to be suddenly exposed.

-But it also revealed a sweeping change to the way America now watches itself: through the increasingly ubiquitous eyes of cheap, Internet-connected cameras, capturing our lives in ways many people may not realize — and etching them onto a Web that never forgets.
+But it also revealed a sweeping change to the way America now watches itself, through the increasingly ubiquitous eyes of cheap, Internet-connected cameras that capture our lives in ways many people may not realize — and etch them onto a Web that never forgets.

 “This breach should be a wake up call to the dangers of self-surveillance,” said Andrew G. Ferguson, a law professor at American University Washington College of Law.
 “We are building networks of surveillance we cannot escape from without really thinking about the consequences.
 Our desire for some fake sense of security is its own security threat.”

-A Verkada spokesperson said its system is now secure and that the company has blocked unauthorized access by disabling all internal administrator accounts.
+A Verkada spokesperson said its system is now secure and the company has blocked unauthorized access by disabling all internal administrator accounts.
 The company, which has advertised that its camera networks are “secure from the ground up,” has notified law enforcement, and its internal security team and a third-party security firm are now investigating the scale and scope of the breach.

 Tillie Kottmann, a Switzerland-based member of the “hacktivist” collective Advanced Persistent Threat 69420, said the loosely organized team of fewer than 10 people stumbled onto log-in details for a Verkada “Super Admin” account that had been publicly exposed on the Web.